-Of course, it did not happen in a day that the Greeks started worshiping these gods.
-Among the ancient gods of the Greeks were chthonic gods who were believed to live underground.
+Of course, it did not happen on the day that the Greeks started worshiping these gods.
+Among the ancient gods of the Greeks were Chthonic gods who were believed to live underground.

 Who are the 12 Greek Gods and Goddesses?

 Ancient Greek God Names in Greek and Latin.

 - Zeus (Jupiter): God of the Sky- King of gods and man (Son of Saturn/Rhea)

 - Ares (Mars): God of War – (Son of Jupiter/Juno)